 Don’t use large, old zucchinis for anything other that baking, stuffing or longer cooking.
-Try to use the smaller, younger veges whenever possible.
+Try to use the smaller, younger veggies whenever possible.

-There are a couple of ingredients that you may not be familiar with.
+There are a couple of Indian techniques and ingredients that you may not be familiar with.
+They are explained here.

 Prep time: 5 mins